luisyounk/Acoes-e-Python/README.md

 # Ações e Python
- Projeto de Análise de Ações e Fechamento de MErcado
+ Projeto de Análise de Ações e Fechamento de Mercado